wejs/docs/docs/README.md

 ## About

-> We.js is a Node.js framework to build real time applications, sites or blogs, allows the use of **javascript** in server with plug and play (plugins) features such as socket.io for real time systems
+> We.js is a Node.js framework to build real time applications, foruns, sites or blogs and allows the use of **javascript** in server with plug and play (plugins) features such as messenger for real time systems
 >
-> We.js have response types with default HTML response but you can use a client side framework with the build in JSON API or make one plugin to add your custom response type
+> We.js have response types with default HTML response but you can use the build in JSON API for make your Single page application (SPA) or make one plugin to add your custom response type

-## Runs in:
+## Runs in

 - Linux
 - Mac
 - Windows 10

+See the installation in: http://wejs.org/docs/we/getstarted.installation

 ## Modules